scipy-conference/scipy_proceedings/README.md

 #### Publisher Deadlines

-- Apr 19: Authors invited to submit full papers
+- Apr 26: Authors invited to submit full papers
-- May 31–Aug 8: Open Review Period
+  - The [build process](#build-process) is supported by Curvenote (a SciPy sponsor) and it is maintained throughout this period.
-  - The [build process](#build-process) is supported by Curvenote (an SciPy sponsor) and it is maintained throughout the Open Review Period.
+- Aug 16: Proceedings final sign-off by editors
-- Aug 16: Time Window for Publishing Conference Ready Proceedings
+  - The publication process begins after final sign-off.

 ### Instructions for Editors